AMANDA BROWN, JD

 NC Bar, Supreme Court, AOC Innovation Fellow

 Without good administration, our courts would grind to a halt.
 Bryan is exploring how to make court administration more efficient, effective, and fair, including how we might leverage technology to improve access to public records.
-Bryan holds a bachelor’s degree in sociology and serves as a Battalion Medical Operations Officer in the U.S. Army National Guard.
-He, his wife, and their three kids live in Raleigh North Carolina.
+Bryan has served in elected and appointed office at the local and state levels, respectively.
+Bryan earned his BA in Sociology, completed a graduate-level Public Administration Fellowship, and serves as a Battalion Medical Operations Officer in the U.S. Army National Guard.
+Bryan and his wife live in the Raleigh area and have three children.

 RESHMA KAMATH, JD